dongmingli-Ben/CSC3150-Assignments/assignment3/report.md

 ### Bonus

-I implement version 2.
+#### Version 1

+Since CUDA is SIMT, we need a lock or something equivalent to stop other threads from overwriting IPT and swap table when one thread is searching for its physical address.
+However, in my implementation, overwriting is avoided by allowing one thread to read/write every time and other threads just wait and do nothing.
+This is achieved by assigning the job according to the logical page number of the address.
+For example, 4k pages are assigned to thread 0.
+When reading/writing from/to 4k page, only thread 0 is working while other 3 threads do nothing (directly return).

+#### Version 2

 Since each thread does the same thing and they overwrite each other, nothing is changed from the main task except:

 1. ```my_kernel<<<1, 4, INVERT_PAGE_TABLE_SIZE>>>(input_size);``` (launch 4 threads within the same warp)
 2. ```atomicAdd(vm->pagefault_num_ptr, 1);``` (so that increments on page fault number will not overwrite each other)

+Then, since CUDA GPUs are SIMT in nature, threads of the same warp always execute the same instruction.
+Therefore, there will be data racing between different threads.
+Luckily, since different threads are doing the exact same task, it does not matter which thread eventually writes its data to buffer, storage, IPT, or swap table.

 ## Output (Page Fault Number)